About the course

 The Department of Computer Science offers professional courses in 14 different subjects in the area of systems security: from design to forensics; from governance to malware; and from wireless networks to cloud platforms.
 It offers also courses in another 24 subjects, each addressing a different aspect of computer science or software engineering.
 To earn an MSc in Software and Systems Security, you must complete courses in ten different subjects, the majority of which must be in the area of systems security.

 Each course is delivered by an expert in the subject, and is based around a single, intensive teaching week of classes, practical sessions, and group work; class sizes are kept small to facilitate interaction and to promote effective learning.
 Each subject is taught at least once a year, some are taught two or three times, and most can be studied in any order.
 Most students will spend three or four years completing the 10 courses required for the MSc.
 Each course involves an expectation of about 150 hours' work - typically 35 intensive contact hours during the teaching week, 10 hours before the teaching week for pre-study and 25 hours afterwards on the assignment, and the remainder of time spent on self-directed reading and related exercises.
 As a rule of thumb, the project and dissertation represent the same effort as two more courses.

-An assignment will be distributed on the last day of the teaching week.
+An assignment should typically be distributed on the last day of the teaching week.
 This builds upon the learning of the week, allowing you to test and extend your understanding through application outside the classroom.